JuliaGPU/KernelAbstractions.jl/docs/src/quickstart.md

 reference for defining terminology in KA.
 A *workgroup* is called a block in NVIDIA CUDA and designates a group of threads acting in parallel, preferably in lockstep.
-For the GPU, the workgroup size is typically around 256, while for the CPU, it is usually less than or equal to the number of CPU cores.
+For the GPU, the workgroup size is typically around 256, while for the CPU, it is usually a multiple of the natural vector-width.
 An *ndrange* is called a grid in NVIDIA CUDA and designates the total number of work items.
 If using a workgroup of size 1 (non-parallel execution), the ndrange is the number of items to iterate over in a loop.